Submitting assessments online

 - Students are responsible for ensuring that submitted electronic files are submitted in one of the specified acceptable file formats, and not corrupted.
 Students should check files on the system after submission to ensure they are valid and correct.

 - Students must ensure that any instructions for submission are followed.
 Failure to correctly follow instructions given in your programme or module handbook may result in work not being marked.

 - Technical failure, including of a computer, browser or internet connection, is not a valid reason for late submission of work, unless as a result of a failure of the College’s IT systems where there was no reasonable course of action the student could have taken to submit the work on time.

 - It is VERY important that you do not leave your submission to the last minute, so that you have plenty of time to ensure your submission is successful and correct.
-During the period immediately before University submission deadlines, both KEATS and Turnitin can run more slowly than normal due to the high demand placed on the software.
+During the period immediately before College submission deadlines, both KEATS and Turnitin can run more slowly than normal due to the high demand placed on the software.
 Leaving your submission to the last moment could result in your work being marked as a late submission by the system.

 Faculty Policy on Late Submission